Climate Change and Bhutan

 Timeline

-We call for contributions to the next issue of the Druk Journal on the theme of A Just and Harmonious Society
+We call for contributions to the next issue of the Druk Journal on the theme of Climate Change and Bhutan

-1. Synopsis: Submit before 30th June 2024 – Submit your concept or synopsis (one or two paragraphs) to the editor, which will be reviewed, and sent back to the writer with feedback.
+1. Synopsis: Submit by first week of December 2024 – Submit your concept or synopsis (one or two paragraphs) to the editor, which will be reviewed, and sent back to the writer with feedback.

-2. First Draft: Submit before 31st July 2024.
+2. First Draft: Submit by early January 2025.
 Start writing the first draft after receiving the synopsis review.
 Early drafts will have the advantage of more detailed comments.
 The editor reviews the first draft and sends it back to the writer for further improvement.

-3. Final Draft: Submit before 19th August 2024.
+3. Final Draft: Submit by first week of March 2025.
 The writer finalises the article with necessary editorial inputs and changes and submits it to the editor for final editing by mid of March 2024.

 4. Word Limit: 1,000-3,000 words (For research articles can go up to 4,500 words)